Witch's milk: Mastitis

 One problem that can arise from the infection of Staphylococcus aureus in the breast is mastitis.
 Among infants, mastitis occurs more frequently in full-term females and infants under the age of 5 weeks.
 Additionally, Staphylococcus aureus causes about 85% of cases encounter.
 However, other bacteria such as gram-negative enteric bacteria, anaerobes, and Group B Streptococcus can be the cause of the neonatal mastitis.
 The clinical presentation of mastitis can manifest has painful, swelling, and an abscess can form after 4 weeks.
 Mastitis can occur in one of the breast but in some cases it can occur in both breasts of the neonate.
 Treatment can be done by using an aggressive course of antibiotics if treated right away and upon diagnosis, which was shown to be 50% effective.
 Surgical interventions for drainage and abscess removal may be required if infection progresses.
 Untreated mastitis can lead to further consequences such as cellulitis, fasciitis, and sepsis.

 Giant mastauxe

 Mastauxe is derived from two Greek words 'mastos' (breasts) and 'auxein' (increase in size).
-Mastauxe is breast enlargement that is characterized by the increase in diameter size of breast buds that is larger than 3cm.
+Mastauxe is breast enlargement that is characterized by the increase in diameter size of breast buds that is larger than 3 cm.
 This phenomenon is not fully understood today but it is said to be caused by the transfer of maternal estrogens or the decrease of estrogens in the late stages of pregnancy.
 The differentiation between mastitis or breast abscess should be established by certain labs or test, such as ultrasonography and laboratory findings.
 These laboratory findings include white blood cell count and C-reactive protein levels.
 This condition resolves on its own through continuous observation and reassurance.